 Many new organizations have emerged to focus upon early diagnosis and intervention.
 Public schools have adapted their curriculum and services to support this rapidly-growing population.
 Unfortunately, existing support organizations have been decimated by both state and corporate budget cuts.
 They often lack the resources and tools to address the rapidly-approaching wave of adults with autism ready to enter the workforce.
 The majority of these programs end by the time an individual enters adulthood… at the precise moment when he or she is ready to enter the workforce.

-Many individuals with autism are ready, wanting and needing to enter the workforce.
+Many individuals with autism are ready and eager to enter the workforce.
 We must shift our approach to provide this opportunity.
 We must focus upon their unique abilities.
 We must create workplaces and jobs that empower people with autism to build rewarding and productive careers while contributing to the growth of diverse businesses.

 While the capabilities of many people with autism are exceptional, many also have challenges that make it difficult for them to manage the complex interpersonal interactions present in most workplaces.
-These challenges can make it difficult for people with autism to succeed even when they possess the functional skills required to excel in the job.
+These challenges can make it difficult for people with autism to succeed even when they possess the required functional skills.

-We provide our Associates with a custom-tailored working environment that is optimally suited to their unique needs.
-Associates also receive occupational support, job coaching, social and life skills training in the workplace.
+AutonomyWorks provides our Associates with a custom-tailored working environment that is optimally suited to their unique needs.
+Associates also receive occupational support, job coaching, and training in the workplace.
 We work with them to track their performance and identify opportunities for additional training, expanded responsibility, intrinsic and financial rewards.